Quick guide to get you started with Medical Biochemistry Assistant

 methodology.

-A Sigma value ≥6 indicates world-class performance,
+A Sigma value ≥6 indicates world-class

 while ≤3